Logiqx/gps-details/docs/devices/coros/windsurfing/windsurfing-sony/README.md

 ![v-3-05-0-apex-pro-wsurf](img/v-3-05-0-apex-pro-wsurf.png)

-The Garmin vivoactive 4 (red) is capturing the speed data from the Sony GNSS chipset, and there are no spikes present.
+The Garmin vivoactive 4 (red) is capturing the speed data from the Sony GNSS chipset, and there are no spikes present during this test.

 The Garmin is working as well as can be expected for a watch using the Sony GNSS chipset, noting the propensity for repeated speeds / flat spots.